-- For years when white sturgeon retention is allowed downstream of Bonneville Dam, current Commission guidance on white sturgeon management includes: - Assign 80% of the white sturgeon available for harvest to recreational fisheries and 20% to commercial fisheries. - Oregon Commission guidance requires that a 10% conservation buffer be applied if the maximum harvest rate (16%) identified in the Lower Columbia River and Oregon Coast White Sturgeon Conservation Plan is utilized. - Washington Commission guidance requires that we manage with a precautionary approach due to uncertainties in population parameters.
+- When white sturgeon retention is allowed downstream of Bonneville Dam, current Commission guidance on white sturgeon management includes: - o Assign 80% of the white sturgeon available for non-Treaty harvest to recreational fisheries and 20% to commercial fisheries. - o Oregon Commission guidance requires that a 10% conservation buffer be applied if the maximum harvest rate (16%) identified in the Lower Columbia River and Oregon Coast White Sturgeon Conservation Plan is utilized. - Washington Commission guidance requires that the fishery is managed with a precautionary approach due to uncertainties in population parameters.

-2021 TREATY FALL FISHERIES
+2022 TREATY FALL FISHERIES